 The Operational Guidelines for the Implementation of the World Heritage Convention

 provide guidance on the rules relating to the Convention.
 This document also sets out the ten criteria under which outstanding universal value is assessed.
 In addition to meeting at least one of these criteria a site must also demonstrate ‘authenticity’ and ‘integrity’ as defined in the Guidelines.

 In order to stay on the List, States Parties are required to ensure that the Outstanding Universal Values of the Sites are maintained.
 UNESCO requires that Management Plans be produced for each World Heritage Site, to bring together all responsible parties in order to ensure a coordinated approach to its management.

 Statements of Outstanding Universal Value

 Statements of Outstanding Universal Value define the elements within a Site which make it important and which must be protected in order to maintain its significance.
 This includes a brief description, statement of significance, statement of authenticity, statement of integrity and a section describing how the World Heritage Site is protected and managed.
-Strict guidelines govern the development of these Statements, which relate to the explanation of Outstanding Universal Value for which the site was originally inscribed.
+Strict guidelines govern the development of these Statements, which relate to the criteria under which the site was originally inscribed.